sebastien-perpignane/cardgame-webserver/README.md

 Using my cardgame project to implement a browser belote contree game.

-Main objectives for now : learning websockets, integration of the cardgame engine in a server app, JS coding, have fun Later objectives : learn React
+Main objectives for now : learning websockets, integration of the cardgame engine in a server app, JS coding, have fun.

+Later objectives : learn React.

 ### Reference Documentation
 For further reference, please consider the following sections: